 With Your Brand As Your Guide, Go Forth.

 Your sponsorship deck should be a reflection of who you are.
 Always include your logo, adhere to your brand’s theme, and be sure to throw your contact information and website on there, too.
-You always want the pathway for communication to be as clear as possible.
+In any representation of you, you need the pathway for communication to be as clear as possible.
 We all love some good collaboration.
+Make it easy.

 Back to Basics.

-These next things might seem kind of obvious, but they’re absolutely crucial in creating the best sponsorship deck that doesn’t miss a beat.
-These next things should ideally be at the beginning of the deck, making your vision clear.
-Showcase your ideas, and always make sure your deck includes the following:
+These next things may seem a bit obvious, but they’re absolutely crucial in creating the best sponsorship deck you can.
+These things should ideally be at the beginning of the deck, making your vision clear.
+Here is where you showcase your ideas and include the following:

-- What is it?
-What’s the point of the whole thing?
+- What do you want?
+What are you doing?
+What’s the point of this whole thing?

 - The tour dates.
 When is everything going down?